your-trickster/your-trickster.github.io/wiki/dichotomies.md

 ### Thinking vs Feeling

 - thinking types have active thinking.
 Because of that they may tend to pose as more serious or logical, but it doesn't mean they are;
 - feeling types have active feeling.
-Because of that they may tend to give things a living quality, but it doesn't make them actually more emotional or illogival.
+Because of that they may tend to give things a living quality, but it doesn't make them actually more emotional or illogical.

 It is a Jungian dichotomy.